Saurabh-Kumar-0/Text_To_Speech_Model_For_Regional_Language/README.md

     return speaker_embeddings

-# You can access the fine-tuned model using the command mentioned below
+# You can access the General Hindi Fine tuned TTS model using the command below

 model = SpeechT5ForTextToSpeech.from_pretrained("Sana1207/Hindi_SpeechT5_finetuned")

+# You can access the English Technical Fine tuned TTS model using the command below

+model = SpeechT5ForTextToSpeech.from_pretrained("Sana1207/SpeechT5_English_Technical_Fine_Tuned")

 # Enter the text you want to convert in Audio